 Laboratory studies in rats and rabbits have not produced any evidence of teratogenic, foetotoxic or maternotoxic effects.
-The safety of tulathromycin during pregnancy and lactation has not been established.
+The safety of the veterinary medicinal product has not been established during pregnancy and lactation.
 Use only according to the benefit/risk assessment by the responsible veterinarian.
 Interaction with other medicinal products and other forms of interaction: None known.
 Overdose: